Using scenarios in elearning, or digital learning modules, can make a huge difference to learner engagement.

 5.

 We’ve all seen it in elearning modules; you’re introduced to a character up front, then they pop back at the end, but everything in between could have been done without them.
-If you’re going to include a scenario running through your module, make sure it actually runs through your module.
+If you’re going to include a scenario running through your module, make sure it actually runs through the whole of your module.

 6.